oroinc/customer-portal/src/Oro/Bundle/CustomerBundle/Resources/doc/api/customer_address.md

 ### update

-Edit a specific <a href="https://www.oroinc.com/doc/orocommerce/current/user-guide/getting-started/common-actions/manage-address-book#user-guide-getting-started-address-book">customer address</a> record.
+Edit a specific customer address record.

 The updated record is returned in the response.